Riley RM: Riley RMC

 The RMC (Roadster) was an open 2-door, single bench seat, 2/3-seater version of the RMB, with a large rear deck area and fold-flat windscreen.
 Announced in March 1948, it was delivered to Geneva just too late to be exhibited at the Geneva Motor Show.
 Primarily designed for the North American export market, it was normally built with left-hand drive, with the gear change lever on the steering column.
 The bonnet and radiator were lowered and the bonnet catches were arranged to be operated internally.
 Extra over-riders were fitted to the bumpers and the fuel tank was enlarged to 20 impgal.

 Eighteen months later, in September 1949, Riley announced future production would include a small quota of cars with right-hand drive.
 Riley attributed that to a slight increase in the supply of steel.

 Instead of side windows it was supplied with flexible celluloid-glazed side curtains with a hole for hand signals and, when deployed, flimsy synthetic roofing over a light metal frame.
 It shared that car's 2.5 L 100 hp engine, and could reach 100 mph.

 Just over 500 were built from 1948 until 1951.

-Both the back and front of the car bore a remarkable likeness to a 1934 Ford V8.
+Both the back and front of the car bear a remarkable likeness to a 1934 Ford V8.